-Born in Bahía Blanca, Argentina, José Miguel Esandi was engaged as guest conductor at Opera Graz between 2012 and 2015, where he conducted the premieres of L’elisir d’amore, Liebe einer Königin, ballet music by Rachmaninov and Malambo!, a ballet with music by Piazzolla and Ginastera, as well as performances of Manon Lescaut, La bohème and Die Zauberflöte and concert programs.
+Born in Bahía Blanca, Argentina, José Miguel Esandi appeared as guest conductor at Opera Graz between 2012 and 2015, conducting premieres of L’elisir d’amore, Liebe einer Königin, ballet music by Rachmaninov and Malambo!, a ballet with music by Piazzolla and Ginastera, as well as performances of Manon Lescaut, La bohème and Die Zauberflöte and concert programs.

-Engagements elsewhere include La rondine at the Teatro São Carlos and productions of Sacre du printemps, La valse, and Nutcracker with the National Ballet Company of Portugal, the Messiah with the Stavanger Symphony Orchestra, in Norway, a production of Così fan tutte at the Stadsschouwburg in Amsterdam, La bohème at La Monnaie, Brussels, Rigoletto, Otello and Carmen at the Opéra National de Lorraine, Nancy, and La bohème at the Los Angeles Opera.
+Engagements elsewhere include La rondine at the Teatro São Carlos and productions of Sacre du printemps, La valse, and Nutcracker with the National Ballet Company of Portugal, the Messiah with the Stavanger Symphony Orchestra, in Norway, a production of Così fan tutte at the Stadsschouwburg in Amsterdam, La bohème at La Monnaie, Brussels, Rigoletto, Otello and Carmen at the Opéra National de Lorraine, Nancy, and La bohème at the Los Angeles Opera and symphonic concerts and L’elisir d’amore in concert, both at Seoul Arts Centre.

 On the concert stage he has conducted the Orchestre Philharmonique de Marseille, Rotterdam Philharmonic, The Hague Philharmonic ‘Residentie’, Radio Symphony Orchestra of Vienna, Orchestre Symphonique et lyrique de Nancy, National Philharmonic of Mexico OFUNAM, Orchestra Sinfonica Portuguesa, Graz Philharmonic Orchestra, Stavanger Symphony Orchestra, and the Orchestra of Teatro Argentino, among others.
 Most recently, he gave his debut in Buenos Aires, conducting the Orchestra of Teatro Colón in Grieg and Tchaikovsky.